ADA Small Business Compliance

 In short, accessible design is about barrier removal and easier navigation for those with disabilities to your business.
 The ADA requires businesses to provide accessible parking and accessible route to the entrance of existing facilities is required.
+This may also include a parking spot and a handicap parking sign.
 An accessible bathroom is necessary.
 ADA signage is also required, both for navigational purposes and for things like allowing service animals.
 Refer to the links provided within this article for specifics.

 Communication With Customers